mhatzl/embedded-runner/README.md

    args = ["echo"]
    ```

+4. Add your OpenOCD configuration

+   By default, `embedded-runner` will look for `.embedded/openocd.cfg`,
+   but you may change this in the runner configuration.

-4. Create and run your `defmt-test` tests
+5. Create and run your `defmt-test` tests

    Consult the [`defmt-test` documentation](https://crates.io/crates/defmt-test) on how to create and manage tests using the `defmt` framework.